Strengthen your Startup

 • Highlight story of startup concept, including demonstrating for potential investors and customers need for product or service and its ability to add value to customers.

-What are some examples of the ways Graduate Assistants may support Founders?
+What are some examples of the ways Student Assistants may support Founders?

-Some examples of tasks Graduate Assistants completed previously, include:
+Some examples of tasks Student Assistants completed previously, include:

 • Conducting market and competitor research